 Governance Framework Policy

-The purpose of this policy is to establish the key principles underpinning governance at Alphacrucis College (AC).
+The purpose of this policy is to establish the key principles underpinning governance at Alphacrucis University College (AC).

 Authority and Ethos

 AC shall have such doctrines as are expressed from time to time in Article 4 of the Australian Christian Churches United Constitution, and may require its staff and faculty to hold to the same.
-In addition, Council may at its discretion draw up a statement of faith and practice which is in agreement with Article 4 of the United Constitution, should it consider that such a statement of faith and practice would be helpful in the pursuit of the College’s mission, vision, values, and objectives.
+In addition, Council may at its discretion draw up a statement of faith and practice which is in agreement with Article 4 of the United Constitution, should it consider that such a statement of faith and practice would be helpful in the pursuit of AC’s mission, vision, values, and objectives.

 1. CORPORATE GOVERNANCE